furkantokac/furkantokac.com/content/blog/0043-rpi3-fast-boot-less-than-2-seconds.md

 In this part, the software embedded on the device by the manufacturer runs the bootcode.bin.
 Because bootcode.bin is a closed-source, we can't configure it directly so there are 2 things we can do.
 We either try different versions of the bootcode.bin files, or we'll try to change the files that are run by bootcode.bin. (we ignore the reverse-engineering).

-We go to RPI's Git page (see [12][12]) and check if different versions of bootcode.bin available.
-There is no. We go to the old Commits of bootcode.bin and try the old versions, we see that there is no change in speed.
+We go to RPI's Git page (see [12][12]) and see that there is no different versions of bootcode.bin available.
+We go to the old Commits of bootcode.bin and try the old versions, we see that there is no change in speed.
 We can move on to the other option.

-We can work on start.elf because it should have an effect on bootcode.bin.
+We can work on start.elf because it might have an effect on bootcode.bin.
 On the RPI’s Git page, we see that there are different versions of start.elf files: start_cd.elf, start_db.elf, start_x.elf.
 We check the differences of the files and see that start_cd.elf is a simplified version of start.elf.
 In the start_cd.elf, GPU features are cropped, this may cause problem but lets try it.
 When we change our start.elf by start_cd.elf and observe the difference, we can see boot process is accelerated by 0.5sec.
 However, when we run the Qt app, it fails.
 So why it fails, can we fix it ?
 Our interface application runs on OpenGL ES and start_cd.elf does not allocate as much GPU memory as OpenGL ES needs.
 Although we have tried to overcome this difficulty, we have not succeeded, but I believe that it can be solved if more time is spend on it.